Experience-Monks/repo-deps/README.md

 repo-deps mattdesl/marvel-comics-api --pretty --filter=dependencies
 ```

-Or, saving common JSON to a file:
+Or, compiling a list from many dependencies (de-duplicated and sorted) and printing the registry data to JSON:

 ```sh
 repo-deps mattdesl/marvel-comics-api Jam3/gh-api-stream > data.json